StarlingUAS/fenswood_volcano_template/tutorial/tutorial/perception.md

 ## Software deployment

 The tutorial so far has deliberately hidden a lot of the [Starling](https://github.com/StarlingUAS) framework around the controller.
 You have seen and worked on just the one file `controller.py` and we have provided some 'magic' that runs that script _and_ a simulator, hooked up together, when you type in that `docker-compose...` command.
 Since all we have been changing is the one file, none of the rest of the framework has changed, and that `--build` bit on the end of the `docker-compose...` command has made sure to pick up the edited file each time.
 So far so good, but now we are extending the framework, it is time to look further into the 'magic'.
-It is covered in depth in the [Starling overview](starling.md) but briefly, we will deploy the application shown below:
+It is covered in depth in the [Starling overview chapter of the advanced tutorial](../advanced/starling.md) but briefly, we will deploy the application shown below:

 ![Application framework](app.png)